eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-auth.md

 permalink: basic-auth.html
 ---

-You can integrate your solutions with Eclipse Ditto in two ways:
+You can integrate your solutions with Ditto in two ways:

 * Via the REST API, or
 * Via WebSocket.

-On all APIs Eclipse Ditto protects functionality and data by using
+On all APIs Ditto protects functionality and data by using

-* **Authentication** to make sure the requestor is the one he states
+* **Authentication** to make sure the requester is the one he states
-* **Authorization** to make sure the requestor is allowed to see, use or change the information he wants to access
+* **Authorization** to make sure the requester is allowed to see, use or change the information he wants to access

 ## Authentication